Running a startup isn’t easy.

 While I find reading very relaxing, I know sometimes we’re all in a rush.
 That’s usually even worst for startup founders.

 That’s why in this blog, we’ve done an in-depth analysis of the best book summaries apps.

 We just did a quick check on our favorite app, ShortForm, which has the more in-depth summaries, and we’re happy to report that almost half of the titles in this list are available over there.

 There’s so much knowledge available today! and while not all of the advice out there is worth following, these incredible startup books are sources you can trust.

 And while this seems like a sizable list, we were careful to choose a selection of truly unique startup books that each offered something different.
 It’s not going to feel like you’re reading a series of textbooks that never ends; each one is unique, with lessons that can help you accelerate growth at record levels.

-Once you’re finished, it could be a good idea to start digging more into leadership and startups’ marketing.
-We’ve got you covered; here’s Massimo’s list of his favorite marketing books and the best leadership books.
+Once you’re finished, it could be a good idea to start digging more into leadership and startup marketing.
+We’ve got you covered; here’s Massimo’s list of his favorite marketing books, the best leadership books, and the best sales books.